siggame/siggame.github.io/MegaMinerAI-Rules.md

 ------------------------

-All other decisions not covered in this document will be made by the Chair of SIG-Game or their designee.
+All other decisions not covered in this document will be made by the Chair of ACM-Game or their designee.

 Changes to this document
 ------------------------